haochuan9421/nosync-icloud/docs/README_en.md

 <img src="https://github.com/HaoChuan9421/nosync-icloud/raw/master/assets/nosync.png" />

-But this is not a best practice, so when you search for the keywords `iCloud`, `node_modules` in Google, you will find a lot of people complaining about that, i am one of them, and gave feedback to Apple, but Apple doesn't seems care about this problem.
+But entering such a series of commands is somewhat troublesome.
+So, when you search for the keywords iCloud, `node_modules` in Google, you will find a lot of people complaining about that, i am one of them, and gave feedback to Apple, but Apple doesn't seems care about this problem.

-### The responsibility of a Web Developers!
+### Make things better!

-Should we settle with the status quo?
-In fact, the command line above can be made into an executable file, so that we can only execute a short command when we need to avoid `node_modules` syncing with `iCloud`.
-Think about some familiar `CLI` tools that we install by `npm`, such as `vue init`, `create-react-app`, `nodemon`, etc., as a Web Developers, it's time to do something.
-So, here comes the **nosync-icloud** .👏👏👏🎉🎉🎉
+In fact, what the above line of command does can be achieved through Node.js.
+So I wrote this `CLI` tool —— **nosync-icloud** 👏👏👏🎉🎉🎉

 ### Let me show you !